Azure/azure-rest-api-specs/specification/postgresqlhsc/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for PostgreSQL Hyperscale.
+This is the AutoRest configuration file for Cosmos DB for PostgreSQL.

 ## Getting Started